3ds Max Guidelines

 VRayMtl: Diffuse Roughness

 Avoid using Diffuse Roughness.
-This can be used for extremely rough surfaces like unglazed ceramics, but it produces a minor visual change and is not available in metallic-roughness PBR.
+This can be used for extremely rough surfaces like unglazed ceramics, but it produces a fairly minor visual change and is not available in metallic-roughness PBR.
+DCC Importer ignores this property.

 VRayMtl: Reflection Roughness

-In the BRDF rollout, set the option Use Roughness.
-This is not strictly necessary for good conversion as we will invert Glossiness when it is being used.
+In the BRDF rollout, set the option Use roughness.
+This is not strictly necessary for good conversion as DCC Importer will invert Glossiness when it is being used.
 However it is better to work natively with Reflection Roughness so it matches PBR metallic-roughness.
-It also works well with other tools such as the Adobe Substance 3D suite.
+This also works well with other tools such as the Adobe Substance 3D suite.

 VRayMtl: Reflection Color

 Reflection Color should be white for most materials.
-Increase the Roughness to reduce reflectivity.
+For colored metals, put the color in Diffuse and set Metalness to 1.0.

 VRayMtl: Fresnel Reflections